 The (Argentine) court had to persuade itself that there was a special reason for filing extradition requests.
 This took from 1996.
-The arrest [of Enrique Arancibia Clavel] was very important in persuading them to ask for the extraditions.162 and a serie why was in a strike of a line was a serie of a fill the internal street and
+The arrest [of Enrique Arancibia Clavel] was very important in persuading them to ask for the extraditions.

-Finally, concerning Case 8:'Soria', Alfonso Insunza stated that 'the problem has never been the evidence, we knew who did it, and we know how they did it, the problem has always been the Amnesty Law'.163 Once again that substantial investigations had already established the facts of the case by the time the case in Spain had opened was supported by an analysis of the legal documentation.164
+Finally, concerning Case 8: 'Soria', Alfonso Insunza stated that 'the problem has never been the evidence, we knew who did it, and we know how they did it, the problem has always been the Amnesty Law'.
+Once again that substantial investigations had already established the facts of the case by the time the case in Spain had opened was supported by an analysis of the legal documentation.

-Concerning the identified overlap between the investigation in France and Case 6:'La Moneda', when I asked the lawyer of the case, Nelson Caucoto, whether any information from the case in France had helped the case, or whether there had been cooperation and/or communication, he replied simply 'no'.165 Veronica Reyna of FASIC (who filed several affidavits in the case) went into more detail, explaining that the case was 'an old case; it came here in 1992 after several bodies had been discovered in the Santiago General Cemetery':
+Concerning the identified overlap between the investigation in France and Case 6: 'La Moneda', when I asked the lawyer of the case, Nelson Caucoto, whether any information from the case in France had helped the case, or whether there had been cooperation and/or communication, he replied simply 'no'.
+Veronica Reyna of FASIC (who filed several affidavits in the case) went into more detail, explaining that the case was 'an old case; it came here in 1992 after several bodies had been discovered in the Santiago General Cemetery':